spilliams/NSCollectionViewHelpers/SWTouchScrollCollectionView/README.md

 I won't cover my custom layout delegate protocols here, see other parts of this repository for those.
 You will almost definitely have to implement some kind of layout delegate methods, at least to give the cells their size.

-Finally, we come to the SWTouchScroll delegates:
+Finally, we come to the SWTouchScrollCollectionViewDelegate.
+These methods are all optional:

     #pragma mark SWTouchScrollCollectionViewDelegate Protocol